-Default builder type: PXE Require Cloud Account: No This builder type is the default name provided by UForge AppCenter.
+Default builder type: PXE Require Cloud Account: No

 Note: This builder type name can be changed by your UForge administrator.
 To get the available builder types, please refer to format

 The PXE builder provides information for building PXE images.
 PXE images are used using PXE boot.
 It is possible to download them through a IPXE shell that calls RESTFUL resources provided by your forge.